WorldBrain/Memex/GETTING-STARTED.md

 ## Application Structure

 To keep things modular, the source code in [`src/`](./src/) is split into "feature modules"/directories which are grouped by functionality.
 They can almost be thought of as separate libraries and some features may end up being factored out into their own repos later on.

+### Feature Structure

+For new BG script features, these should go into the `background/` dirs of top-level (`src/`) feature modules.

+An existing example top-level feature module is [`backup/`](./src/backup).
+You'll see `background/` and `content_script/` dirs in there containing BG script and content script logic related to that feature, respectively.
+The `backup/background/index` module acts as the BG script entrypoint for the backup feature, exporting a main class, `BackupBackgroundModule`, which accepts a few different args upon instantiation.
+Most important being `storageManager`; this allows access to the DB.
+The `BackupBackgroundModule` class has a lot of different methods to cover different feature behaviours, but all DB manipulation itself is done in another class in the `backup/background/storage` module.

+Looking into that, you'll see it extends the abstract [`FeatureStorage` class](./src/search/storage/index.ts#L6-L19), which affords consistent set up to interact with the `storageManager` DB instance and set up new Storex ([our DB](https://github.com/WorldBrain/storex)) data collections.
+Finally, all BG script features should be instantiated in the [BG script entrypoint module](./src/background.ts#L44).

+_Note that many features do not yet use this structure.
+We intend to port over legacy code eventually, but all new BG feature code should be written in this way._

 #### **[src/blacklist/](./src/blacklist/)**: blacklist